pencil2d/pencil2d.github.io/doc/index.md

 user_manual_link: "/doc/user_manual"
 ---

-> We are looking for community's support to help improve the documentations.
+> We are looking for community's support to help improve the documentation.
 Pencil2D cannot grow and attract more users without you.
 Contributing to the manual is less technical, so if you know a little about [markdown][0], feel free to [join us](https://discord.gg/8FxdV2g)!

 [0]: https://daringfireball.net/projects/markdown/syntax